-Generally, a better credit rating helps the Authority issue debt at a lower cost, reducing overall revenue requirements that must be recovered from the customer via rates.

-iii.
-As discussed in the "RATE STRUCTURE" section above, one component of Santee Cooper's revenue requirements and associated rates is a Capital Improvement Fund (CIF) component.
+- i.
+Santee Cooper designs rates to recover revenue requirements as defined by a financial forecast using the corporate operations, maintenance, and capital budgets.
+Adequacy of our rates to recover sufficient revenue is evaluated at least annually by Santee Cooper. - ii.
+Santee Cooper seeks to recover sufficient revenue and maintain its financial position such that the Authority will maintain an "A" debt rating or above.
+Generally, a better credit rating helps the Authority issue debt at a lower cost, reducing overall revenue requirements that must be recovered from the customer via rates. - iii.
+As discussed in the "RATE STRUCTURE" section above, one component of Santee Cooper's revenue requirements and associated rates is the Capital Improvement Fund (CIF) contribution.
 The CIF supports Santee Cooper's ability to issue debt at favorable rates.
 Additionally, these funds are used to pay for capital expenditures or to repay debt, both of which reduce the amount Santee Cooper needs to recover from customers.

 e.
 Notice - Ensure customer notice and engagement in rate proceedings i.
 The retail rate adjustment process, or Rate Study, and associated notice is generally defined in Title 58, Chapter 31 and Article 7 of the South Carolina Code of Laws.
 The process begins with a public request to start the Rate Study to the Board.
 If approved, the next 12 months consist of a comprehensive review of proposed rates and updates with identified stakeholders.
 Once the rates are developed and finalized, the Authority shall provide notice to all customers at least 180 days before the Board of Directors' vote on the proposed rate adjustment.
-This time is established to allow the customers time to provide comments to the Authority.
+This notice shall be given through methods prescribed in the statute but may also include alternate relevant communication channels, such as social media.
+This notice period is established to allow the customers time to review the rates and provide comments to the Authority.
 Written comments can be made 90 days from the date of notice and oral comments are accepted 120 days from the date of notice.
 At least two public meetings are to be held within this timeframe to receive comments.
 They are to be held at convenient locations for customers and within the Authority's service territory with the purpose of presenting the proposed rate adjustments and relevant information regarding the same to customers for their information and comment.